AnitaOwczarek/Krakow/README.md

 ## Directory Structure
 The project's directory structure is as follows:

-- index.html: The main HTML file of the homepage. <br>
+* index.html: The main HTML file of the homepage.
-- css/: Contains CSS stylesheets. <br>
+* css/: Contains CSS stylesheets.
-- js/: Contains JavaScript scripts. <br>
+* js/: Contains JavaScript scripts.